videosdk-live/videosdk-docs/api_reference_docs_versioned_docs/version-v2/realtime-communication/user-webhooks.md

 ### recording-started

-- recording started webhook will be received when successfully recording is started in meeting
+- Recording started webhook will be received when successfully recording is started in meeting

 #### Example